Learn About Personal Bankruptcy in Canada –

 If you are facing a third bankruptcy or if you owe more than $200,000 with 75% of your debt being income tax debt then an application to the court must be made to receive your discharge from your bankruptcy case (and your debts.)

-All of the trustees on Bankruptcy Canada have the skill to help you get a successful discharge if this is the case.
+A qualifed trustee will have the skill to help you get a successful discharge if this is the case.

 The length of your bankruptcy case will vary depending on whether you have “surplus income” that exceeds the guidelines as set by the Superintendent of Bankruptcy for living expenses depending on the number of dependent people living in your household, and whether it is your first or second bankruptcy.